Intraventricular hemorrhage: Adults

 of the mental state and/or level of consciousness.
-Focal neurological signs are either minimal or absent, but focal and/or generalized seizures may occur.
-Xanthochromia, yellow-tinged CSF, is the rule.
+Focal neurological signs that affect specific regions of the body are either minimal or absent, but focal and/or generalized seizures may occur.
+Xanthochromia, yellow-tinged cerebral spinal fluid, is a common finding, however other medical conditions can also be associated with xanthochromia.

 Infants

 Some infants are asymptomatic and others may present with hard to detect abnormalities of consciousness, muscle tone, breathing, movements of their eyes, and body movements.

 Causes

 Adults

 Causes of IVH in adults include physical trauma or from hemorrhagic stroke.

 Infants

 Infants that are preterm and very low birth weight are also at high risk.
 IVH in the preterm brain usually arises from the germinal matrix whereas IVH in the term infants originates from the choroid plexus.
 However, it is particularly common in premature infants or those of very low birth weight.
 The cause of IVH in premature infants, unlike that in older infants, children or adults, is rarely due to trauma.
 Instead it is thought to result from changes in perfusion of the delicate cellular structures that are present in the growing brain, augmented by the immaturity of the cerebral circulatory system, which is especially vulnerable to hypoxic ischemic encephalopathy.
 The lack of blood flow results in cell death and subsequent breakdown of the blood vessel walls, leading to bleeding.
 While this bleeding can result in further injury, it is itself a marker for injury that has already occurred.
 Most intraventricular hemorrhages occur in the first 72 hours after birth.
 The risk is increased with use of extracorporeal membrane oxygenation in preterm infants.
 Congenital cytomegalovirus infection can be an important cause.